-As such, it has been advised that the draft net catch allocation on the Owenmore should be based on the Owenmore/Carrowmore one-sea-winter (1SW) surplus while the Owenduff draft net allocation should be based on the Owenduff 1SW surplus.
-This has implications for the operation of a commercial draft-net fishery in the Owenmore Estuary below the Owenmore and Munhin/Carrowmore rivers as no fishery could be advised to operate if the Owenmore has a 1SW surplus of 474 fish while the Carrowmore has a 1SW surplus of 242 fish (Table 2).
-If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2022, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
-The common estuary surplus for 1SW fish for the Owenmore estuary is 487 fish for 2022.
-This surplus applies to all relevant commercial and recreational fisheries operating in the Owemore and Carrowmore rivers and Owenmore Estuary and can be allocated accordingly between them.
+The TEGOS advice for 2023 is that the Owenmore has a 1SW surplus of 434 fish while the Carrowmore has a 1SW surplus of 241 fish (Table 2).
+If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2023, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
+The common estuary surplus advised for 1SW fish for the Owenmore estuary is 445 fish for 2023.
+This surplus applies to all relevant commercial and recreational fisheries operating in the Owenmore and Carrowmore rivers and Owenmore Estuary and can be allocated accordingly between them.
 The 2SW Carrowmore stock has a separate surplus.
+If the Tullaghan Ferry commercial fishery is operated, the TAC should be allocated in part from the 1SW Owenduff surplus and in part from the Common Estuary Owenmore surplus.